From the author of

 Soon, it's 2025

 My first novel came out in 1999.
 My first poetry collection in 2006.
 While keeping a scheduled life that has kept me in line with the universe -- a FT management job in the field of education.
 With no pressure to publish, I have focused mostly on the Art of writing in the past 15 years.
 My sacred space.
 What brought me joy gave me three completed manuscripts.
 I worked, traveled the world with my husband, and published in literary journals such as The Georgia Review, The Harvard Review, North American Review, Missouri Review, etc. Now time is shifting.
 I need to go out there again.
 The winds of publishing are calling.
 What I disliked most, I have to face.
-But this time, I'm wiser, more mature, more experience in the reality of management, and not as self-absorbed.
+But this time, I'm wiser, more mature, more experienced in the reality of management, and not as self-absorbed.

 Old Works

 On this website, I am dividing my works into two parts: "old" and "new," between published books and manuscripts, between the past and the future.
 When I published my first novel in NYC, I was very naive.
 Naive, even for the co-founder of the seminal organization, The Asian American Writers Workshop.
 I sold my first novel before I turned 30.
-Hanya Yanagihara apparently talked me up at Random House that a senior editor started looking for me.
+Hanya Y. apparently talked me up at Random House that a senior editor started looking for me.
 It was 1997.
 Marie Myung Ok Lee would refer me to an agent at Harold Ober so I could start the publishing conversation.
 I finally met the Random House editor who acquired my book as part of a new imprint at Random House.
 Then, Bertelsmann took over the press.
 A whirlwind.
 The Umbrella Country did eventually come out in 1999, a different press at RH, a different plan.
 One goal: plant the roots so deep the novel would survive for the next twenty or so years.

 & New Works